HoagieT/HoagieT.github.io/_pages/writings.md

 ## Did Chine benefit from ACFTA?

-In this paper, I use an extended form of the Gravity Model to examine China’s gains, measured by the increase in total value of export to ASEAN countries through the ASEAN-China Free Trade Area (ACFTA).
+In this paper, I use an extended form of the Gravity Model to examine China’s gains, measured by the increase in total value of export to ASEAN countries, through the ASEAN-China Free Trade Area (ACFTA).
 Regression results showed that ACFTA had a positive, but negligible, effect on China’s exports to ASEAN countries.

 [Click to view my essay [PDF]](http://hoagiet.github.io/files/Did China benefit from ACFTA.pdf){:target="_blank"}